ssola/monachus/README.md

 Monachus [![Build Status](https://travis-ci.org/ssola/monachus.png?branch=master)](https://travis-ci.org/ssola/monachus)
 ========

-Monachus is a library to help your working with text, from any language.
-Monachus means Monk in Latin language, I think it's an good name to define this library, they were used to work a lot with books (strings) in a lot of languages.
+Monachus is a library that helps you working with text, in any language.
+Monachus means Monk in Latin language, I think it's a good name to define this library.
+Monks were used to work a lot with books (strings) in a wide range of languages.

-This library has been created to having in mind these PHP versions: 5.5, 5.4, 5.3
+This library has been created keeping in mind these PHP versions: 5.5, 5.4, 5.3

 Install
 -------

-The simple way is with Composer, just add on your composer.json this line:
+The simplest way is with Composer, just add these lines to your composer.json:

     "repositories": [
         {